Overview

 </Resource>

-There are several possible ways to refer to it in your bean code or ejb-jar.xml
+There are several possible ways to refer to it, as follows.

 @Stateless